qwertyquerty/mlvm/readme.md

 # MLVM
 ## Modular Limited Virtual Machine

-A custom instruction set, assembler, and virtual machine in Python.
+A custom instruction set, assembler, compiler, and virtual machine in Python.

 This is a hobby project for educational purposes.